ibm-cloud-docs/security-hub/responsibilities.md

 {{site.data.keyword.attribute-definition-list}}

-# Understanding your responsibilities when you use the {{site.data.keyword.name-da}} deployable architectures
+# Understanding your responsibilities when you use the Essential Security and Observability Services deployable architecture
 {: #shared-resp}